hasanozdem1r/python-advanced-topics/README.md

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+<br>For major changes, please open an issue first to discuss what you would like to change.<br>
 Please make sure to update tests as appropriate.

 ## License